 These and many other questions are asked regularly, and I do not mind answering these questions as I do understand that many of you simply do not know and I have nothing to hide so it is best to be seen to keep you informed.

-I am very passionate about QSL’ing, when I went into QSL managing I wanted to do the job well and provide a really good service, and to do that, the job has to be done in a professional manner, it has to be run in a business like way, so yes “commercialisation” is a word that I have to live with.
+I am very passionate about QSL’ing, when I started QSL managing I wanted to do the job well and provide a really good service, and to do that, the job has to be done in a professional manner, it has to be run in a business like way.
+Like it or not that is how it is!

 Why am I a QSL manager?